If it's a record or a tape and I can play it - it's suitable.

 Dirty records:

-Most common dirt, fingerprints, smudges, oil, wax, mold and dust is easily
+Most common dirt, fingerprints, smudges, oil, wax, mold release agent and dust is easily

 removable.
 If it hasn't 'impacted' the vinyl surface, it's as good as